-The Alight Project is a non-for-profit organisation based in Queensland, Australia.
+The Alight Project is a social enterprise based in Queensland, Australia.
 We are on a mission to make solar energy accessible to the roughly 60% of Africans who live without electricity.
 Energy poverty is the ultimate economic hindrance as it prevents people from participating in the modern economy.
 When used solar panels are teamed with simple systems, people's lives change for the better.
 Our mission is to make solar energy affordable by giving those in rural areas of Africa access to quality used solar panels.

 The generous support of many has made our project successful.
 With the help of like-minded businesses and individuals we collect used solar panels and from our warehouse, we then load them into shipping containers and send them to Nigeria, West Africa.
 It's a win-win.
 We keep used panels out of land-fill at home and change peoples lives abroad.

 If you would like to know more about The Alight Project or get on board by donating or selling us your

 used solar panels then please send us your details.

 Our inspiration for The Alight Project came after three siblings from Australia wished to improve conditions for their grandparents, living in a small village in Eastern Nigeria.
 Okpo village is in Enugu-Ezike of Enugu State, Nigeria.
 People living there face the challenge of existing in a modern world, without the basics of modern life...electricity.

 Upon returning to Australia, we set about to rectify the problem by pioneering a redistribution program that supplied working used panels from Australia to the communities in Nigeria.